Ashna-Manoj/Target-Marketing/README.md

-To view the rmp files, please download RapidMiner Stuidos.
+To view the rmp files, please download RapidMiner Stuidos.<br>
+Two reports on the approach taken.<br>

-Thank you for stopping by!
+Thank you for stopping by!<br>
-Have a great rest of the day!
+Have a great rest of the day!<br>

+What is RapidMiner Studio ?<br>
+RapidMiner Studio is a powerful data mining tool for rapidly building predictive models.
+This all-in-one tool features hundreds of data preparation and machine learning algorithms to support all your data mining projects.
+Over 30,000+ organizations in every industry to drive revenue, reduce costs, and avoid risks.